wazzlejs/wazzle/.github/CONTRIBUTING.md

   - [Getting help](#getting-help)
 <!-- END doctoc generated instructions please keep comment here to allow auto update -->

-Dazzle is monorepo made up of a several npm packages powered by Turborepo.
+Wazzle is monorepo made up of a several npm packages powered by Turborepo.

 - `examples`: All examples go in here.
 - `packages`: This is where the magic happens
-  - `babel-preset-dazzle`: Dazzle's default Babel preset.
+  - `babel-preset-dazzle`: Wazzle's default Babel preset.
-  - `create-dazzle-app`: Dazzle's CLI tool responsible for initialization of new projects
+  - `create-dazzle-app`: Wazzle's CLI tool responsible for initialization of new projects
   - `dazzle`: The core library
   - `dazzle-dev-utils`: Utilities and helpers
 - `scripts`: Utility scripts related to cleaning and bootstrapping the repo